microsoft/playwright/docs/src/api/class-electronapplication.md

 This event is issued for every window that is created **and loaded** in Electron.
 It contains a [Page] that can be used for Playwright automation.

+## async method: ElectronApplication.browserWindow
+- returns: <[JSHandle]>

+Returns the BrowserWindow object that corresponds to the given Playwright page.

+### param: ElectronApplication.browserWindow.page
+- `page` <[Page]>

+Page to retrieve the window for.

 ## async method: ElectronApplication.close

 Closes Electron application.